 Zero-Based Budgeting

 This type of budget starts with zero dollars and requires you to allocate every dollar you earn towards something specific.
 At the end of the month, all your income should be allocated and accounted for.
-This type of budget is ideal for people who have trouble controlling their spending or if they’re trying to get out of debt.
+This type of budget is ideal for people who have trouble controlling their spending or are trying to get out of debt.
 It forces you to think about where each dollar goes instead of leaving money unaccounted for in your bank account at the end of each month.

 50/30/20 Budgeting